gyoge0/zig-native-apps/README.md

 It works by calling `zig build` before the main build step in MSBuild and then telling MSBuild to included the generate files with the assembly.
 Then, the zig functions can be called via `DllImport`.

-`MyLibKit` is the project containing the zig build logic and the static extern functions.
+`MylibKit` is the project containing the zig build logic and the static extern functions.
 It is then consumed by `MyApp`, so that all `MyApp` sees is a set of static C# functions.
 The build logic and extern functions could just be written in `MyApp`, but this provides a clean seperation and mimics some of the naming from the intended macOS solution.

-## MyLibKit.Tests
+## MylibKit.Tests

-`MyLibKit.Tests` runs some quick tests to ensure the library is imported properly.
+`MylibKit.Tests` runs some quick tests to ensure the library is imported properly.
 It's pretty redundant, but it's nice to have to run and quickly verify everything works.